Automated external defibrillator grants

 Suppliers of AEDs are able to provide local technical support and have knowledge about the device features.

-The District is only responsible for providing the funding for the AED equipment and is not responsible for the installation or maintenance of the AED equipment or associated costs.
+We are only responsible for providing the funding for the AED equipment and are not responsible for the installation or maintenance of the AED equipment or associated costs.

 How to apply

-Fill out the form below and press submit once complete.
+Fill out the form below and select "Submit" once complete.